$ np \leftrightarrow d\gamma $ reactions calculated up to $E_{\gamma}=20$ MeV: Results

 We find that for scattering states, using $N_{\textrm{max}}=50$ and $N_{\textrm{max}}=20$ for the $M1$ and $E1$ contributions, respectively, provides reasonable truncations that assure the accuracy of the cross sections to within 1\% in most cases and to within 2\% in a few cases only.~For the $M1$ calculation, $N_{\textrm{max}}=50$ is significantly smaller than the $N_{\textrm{max}}=180$ used in Ref.~\cite{DuWeijieHORSE}, but is still well above the number of quanta accessible for modern many-body NCSM calculations whereas for the $E1$ case, $N_{\textrm{max}}=20$ is more accessible to the many-body NCSM calculations of light nuclei.~The large $N_{\textrm{max}}$ values needed to calculate the $M1$ transitions are due to the weakly-bound deuteron, whose asymptotics play a significant role in calculations at low energies.

-For the $M1$ capture cross section, we find that using $v$ ranging from $9$ to $15$ SRFs gives converged results.~For the $E1$ capture cross section, $v$ ranging from $2$ to $6$ gives convergence with the exception of the $^3PF_{2}$ contribution at $E=17.78$ MeV, where $v=10$ SRFs are needed. $v$ values are listed in Tables~\ref{tab5} and \ref{tab6} in Supplemental Material~\cite{SM}.
+For the $M1$ capture cross section, we find that using $v$ ranging from $9$ to $15$ SRFs gives converged results.~For the $E1$ capture cross section, $v$ ranging from $2$ to $6$ gives convergence with the exception of the $^3PF_{2}$ contribution at $E=17.78$ MeV, where $v=10$ SRFs are needed. $v$ values are listed in Tables~\ref{tab5} and \ref{tab6} in Appendix~\ref{AppendixC}.

 We compare our results with the experimental data~\cite{CoxExp, GhemoExp, CokinosExp, StiehlerExp, MichelExp, SuzukiExp, NagaiExp, TomyoExp, AndersonExp}.~We agree with experiment everywhere except at \mbox{$E=1.2625 \cdot 10^{-8}$~MeV}, where we have a discrepancy at the order of a few percent with the results of Refs.~\cite{CoxExp, CokinosExp, AndersonExp}.
 At $E=0.05512$ MeV and $12.5$ MeV, we also have similar discrepancies with the results of Refs.~\cite{TomyoExp} and \cite{StiehlerExp}, respectively.
 The reason for the discrepancy at $E=1.2625 \cdot 10^{-8}$~MeV is that achieving a percent-level uncertainty with experiment requires a current operator at a higher chiral order than what we consider here.
 In particular, it was noted in Ref.~\cite{Piarulli2013} that a chiral order of up to N3LO is needed for a percent-level test of agreement with experiment.